jamesfowler-dev/capstone-project/README.md

 - Go to the GitHub repository
 - Locate the Code button above the list of files and click it
-- Select if you prefere to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the - URL to your clipboard
+- Select if you prefer to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the - URL to your clipboard
 - Open Git Bash
 - Change the current working directory to the one where you want the cloned directory
 - Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)